Skip links

 From the Employee’s Perspective: Home Sweet Work, or Home Sweet Home?

-Although the idea of not paying rent can be very appealing, the decision between whether to pursue a live-in or live-out position demands careful consideration, as this is not just a new job but can also be a new home and, in many cases, situated in a new town or city.
-Living rent-free can be liberating or confining.
 The first thing to consider for a live-in position is the living arrangement and quarters.
 Does it suit most, if not all of your needs and more importantly, is it right for you and can you imagine yourself being happy in the space and the employment situation?
 Would it be easier and maybe almost as convenient for you to maintain your own residence?

-Some questions to ponder and then answer before accepting a live-in position:
+Some questions to ponder and then answer before accepting a live in position:

 • Is the rent included in your salary, subsidised, or not included?
 Do the math ahead of time to make sure the financial remuneration is acceptable for your situation, and also consider tax implications that may occur if subsidised rent is not reflected in your before-tax salary.
 If rent isn’t included, who will be the payee on your rent check?